cannatag/ldap3/docs/manual/source/tutorial.rst

 .. note:: Synchronous vs Asynchronous

     You can submit operations to the server in two different ways: **synchronous** and **asynchronous**.
-While in the former you just send the request and wait for the response, in the latter the ldap3 library constantly listens to the server (in an independent thread).
-When you send a request you must store its *message id* (a unique number stamped on every message of your LDAP session) in your code so you can ask later to the ldap3 for the relevant response when it's ready.
-You'll probably always stick with the synchronous way to access an LDAP server, because nowadays LDAP servers are fast to respond, but the asynchronous mode is still useful if your program is event-driven (maybe using an asynchronous event loop).
+While in the former you just send the request and wait for the response, in the latter the ldap3 library constantly listens to the server (one independent thread for each connection).
+When you send a request you must store its *message id* (a unique number stamped on every message of your LDAP session) in your code so you can ask later to connection object for the relevant response when it's ready.
+You'll probably stick with the synchronous way to access an LDAP server, because nowadays LDAP servers are fast to respond, but the asynchronous mode is still useful if your program is event-driven (maybe using an asynchronous event loop).

     ldap3 supports both of this models with its different *communication strategies*.

 LDAP also supports the **Compare** operation that returns True only if an attribute has the value you specify in the request.
-At first this can seem useless (you could read the attribute and perform the comparison using more powerful tools in your code) but it is used to check the presence of a value, even in a multi-valued attribute, without having the permission to read it.
-This obviuosly rely upon some "access restriction" mechanism that must exist on the server, but the LDAP protocol doesn't specify how this mechanism works.
-Compare is also used to check the validity of a password without performing a Bind operation with the specific user.
+At first this can seem useless (you could read the attribute and perform the comparison using more powerful tools in your code) but you need this operation to check for the presence of a value (even in a multi-valued attribute) without having the permission to read it.
+This obviuosly rely upon some "access restriction" mechanism that must be present on the server, but the LDAP protocol doesn't specify how this mechanism works, so you must check your server documentation.
+Compare is also used to check the validity of a password (that you can't read) without performing a Bind operation with the specific user.

 After any synchronous operation, you'll find the following attributes populated in the Connection object: